dsogari/doml/packages/core/syntax.md

 ]
 ```

 The pipe symbol (`|`) separates cells within a row.
-Rows may have arbitrary number of cells, regardless of other rows.
-The number of columns in a table is given by the row with most cells.
-Cells are assigned to columns from left to right, in order of appearance in the source document.
+Rows can have an arbitrary number of cells, regardless of other rows.
+The number of columns in a table is determined by the row with the highest number of cells.
+Cells are assigned to columns from left to right, in the order they appear in the source document.

 #### Header cell